FlaskSimpleAuth Documentation

 functions which define object ownership and access permissions.

-a function/decorator to register a new password checker, so as to handle recovery codes, for instance.cast
+password_qualitya function/decorator to register a function to check for password quality.password_checka function/decorator to register a new password checker, so as to handle recovery codes, for instance.casta function/decorator to register new str-to-some-type casts for function parameters.

 # return password hash if any (see with FSA_GET_USER_PASS)